-While at Lite DePalma Greenberg, Susana has also litigated cases involving municipal tort liability, rent control and police-related civil rights defense.
-Susana has also assisted the firm’s Intellectual Property group with motion practice on patent infringement disputes.
+While at Lite DePalma Greenberg & Afanador, Susana has also litigated cases involving municipal tort liability, rent control and police-related civil rights defense.
 As part of her involvement in the New Jersey Appellate Division’s Pro Bono Civil Pilot Program, Susana has successfully moved for temporary relief before the New Jersey Supreme Court and avoided her client’s eviction.

-Susana was named a “Rising Star” by New Jersey Super Lawyers in 2014 and 2015.
+Susana has been named a “Rising Star” by New Jersey Super Lawyers since 2014.

 From 2009 through 2010, Susana served as an adjunct professor at Seton Hall Law School, where she taught Legal Research and Writing to first-year law students.
 She has also served as court-appointed attorney in surrogacy matters, and as a volunteer judge for the Bergen County Mock Trial Competition.

-Susana currently handles pro bono appeals in the New Jersey Appellate Division’s Pro Bono Civil Pilot Program.
-She is a member of the New Jersey Bar Association, including its Construction Law Section, as well as the Association of the Federal Bar of the State of New Jersey.
+Susana is a member of the New Jersey Bar Association as well as the Association of the Federal Bar of the State of New Jersey.